kogakure/website-11ty-stefanimhoff.de/src/pages/imprint.md

 ### Acknowledgments

-- This website is built with [Eleventy], a simpler static site generator.
+- I built the website with [Eleventy], a simpler static site generator.
-- The design was created with [Affinity Designer] and uses the typeface [Secuela] by [deFharo].
+- I created the design with [Affinity Designer] and it uses the typeface [Secuela] by [deFharo].
-- The Bonsai image on my homepage was taken by [Norio Nakayama].
+- The Bonsai image on my homepage took [Norio Nakayama].
-- The minimalistic icons are created by [Remix Icon] which is [Jimmy Cheung] and [Wendy Gao].
+- The minimalistic icons are by [Remix Icon] which is [Jimmy Cheung] and [Wendy Gao].

 ### License

-All content is copyrighted by _Stefan Imhoff_ unless otherwise stated.
+All content has copyright by _Stefan Imhoff_ unless otherwise stated.
 Feel free to learn from the [Source Code] and reuse code for your projects.

-The essays in my [Journal](/journal/) of this website are licensed under a [Creative Commons license].
+The essays in my [Journal](/journal/) of this website have a [Creative Commons license].

-The use of my design—the unique combination of layout, photos, or illustrations—my private photos, personal data, and logo are only allowed with written permission.
+The use of my design—the unique combination of layout, photos, or illustrations—my private photos, personal data, and logo need a written permission for any usage.

 In _easier_ words: **This is not a free theme**.
 Learn from it.
 Remix.
 Reuse.
 Build your own stuff. 🤘